dslab-epfl/svshi/README.md

 3. Add `$HOME/local/bin` (where the CLI executable is stored) to the path by adding `export PATH=$HOME/local/bin:$PATH` to your `.bash_profile`, `.zsh_profile`, etc.
 4. Add the variable `SVSHI_HOME` to your environment by adding `export SVSHI_HOME=path/to/the/svshi/folder` (a path example is `~/svshi-v1.1.0`) to your `.bash_profile`, `.zsh_profile`, etc.

 To update SVSHI, you just need to do the first two steps.
-However, do not forget to move `app_library` inside the old `src/` folder into the new one before replacing.
+However, do not forget to reinstall the applications (stored in `installedApps`) by moving all the `installedApps` content in the new version's `generated` folder and compiling.

 #### Windows